haeringer/ansible-juniper/README.md

 - Reusable roles for individual tasks like building configs or pushing to devices
 - Integrated tests of network / protocol status with Jsnapy
 - Flexible execution of playbook tasks via predefined tags
+- A flag for generating config in Junos ELS (default) as well as legacy syntax

 ## Preparation